 The DDAC is identified by several codes and numbers that allow it to be precisely distinguished in the field of regulated chemical substances:

-These identifiers, such as the CAS number, are essential to ensure the traceability of DDAC in production and analysis processes, facilitating compliance with safety standards and European regulations.
+These identifiers, such as the CAS number, are essential to ensure the traceability of the DDAC in production and analysis processes, facilitating compliance with European safety standards and regulations.

 Synonyms and common names

-DDAC is also known by other names, including “Quaternium 12” or “DDAC-C10.”
+DDAC is also known by other names, including “Quaternium-12” or “DDAC-C10.”
 These synonyms may be used depending on the context or industry, but they all refer to the same molecule with the same antimicrobial and disinfectant properties.
-It is therefore important for professional and industrial users to be familiar with these different names to ensure proper understanding of technical and regulatory data sheets.
+It is therefore important for professional and industrial users to be familiar with these different names to ensure a proper understanding of technical and regulatory data sheets.

 Applications in the medical and hospital sector

-DDAC is widely used in the medical and hospital fields for its ability to eliminate a wide range of pathogenic microorganisms.
-As a powerful disinfectant, it is applied to surfaces and medical equipment to ensure sterilization and limit the spread of infections.
-Quaternary ammonium compounds, such as DDAC, are particularly effective against bacteria, fungi, and some viruses, making them an ideal choice for hospitals and clinics.
+DDAC is widely used in the medical and hospital fields for its ability to eliminate a broad range of pathogenic microorganisms.
+As a powerful disinfectant, it is applied to medical surfaces and equipment to ensure sterilization and limit the spread of infections.
+Quaternary ammonium compounds, such as DDAC, are particularly effective against bacteria, fungi, and certain viruses, making them an ideal choice for hospitals and clinics.
 It is also present in some topical antiseptics, although concentrations are carefully controlled to avoid skin irritation.

 Use in the food industry

 In the food industry, DDAC is commonly used to clean and disinfect food contact surfaces, particularly in processing plants and production lines.
-It is also used to eliminate microbial residues in storage areas and on equipment to prevent cross-contamination that could affect the quality and safety of food products.
-However, DDAC should be used with caution in this context, as it is subject to maximum residue limits (MRLs) in foodstuffs to ensure consumer safety.
+It is also used to eliminate microbial residues in storage areas and on equipment to prevent cross-contamination that could affect food quality and safety.
+However, DDAC must be used with caution in this context, as it is subject to maximum residue limits (MRLs) in food to ensure consumer safety.

 Applications in agriculture

-Other areas of use: pool maintenance and household products
+Other areas of use: swimming pool maintenance and household products

-Outside of industrial environments, DDAC is also used in household cleaning products and in pool maintenance as an algaecide.
-In the latter case, it works by eliminating algae that can grow in the water, thus ensuring clear water without biological residue.
-Due to its ability to eliminate microorganisms while being relatively stable in water, it is particularly suitable for this type of application.
+Outside of industrial settings, DDAC is also used in household cleaning products and in swimming pool maintenance as an algaecide.
+In the latter case, it works by eliminating algae that can grow in the water, thus ensuring clear water free of biological residues.
+Due to its ability to eliminate microorganisms while remaining relatively stable in water, it is particularly well-suited for this type of application.

-Thanks to its disinfectant and antimicrobial properties, didecyldimethylammonium chloride has proven to be a valuable agent in many sectors.
-However, its use requires in-depth knowledge of specific dosages and regulations to ensure both product efficacy and end-user safety.
+Thanks to its disinfectant and antimicrobial properties, didecyldimethylammonium chloride proves to be a valuable agent in many sectors.
+However, its use requires a thorough understanding of dosages and specific regulations to ensure both product efficacy and end-user safety.

 Properties of Didecyldimethylammonium Chloride